Benjamin-Poignard/sparse-factor-models/README.md

 The code in this replication includes:

 - The different sparsity patterns for sparse factor loading matrix considered in the simulated experiments: the replicator should execute program *simulations.m*.
 - The real data experiment for the MSCI and S&P 100 portfolios: the replicator should execute program *real_data_analysis.m*.
+The performance metrics AVG, SD and IR for the two portfolios and the two out-of-sample periods under consideration are stored in "Results_1", "Results_2", "Results_3", "Results_4".

 # Data availability